Intriguing Landscapes and Abundant Wildlife in the South Dakota Badlands

 This itinerary is subject to change due to weather, local conditions, and other factors.

 June 6, 2024: Arrive in Rapid City, South Dakota, by 2:00 PM.
 We’ll pick you up at the airport and transport you to our hotel in Wall, SD.
-After a brief introductory meeting, we’ll head out for sunset at Burns Basin Overlook for views of the multi-colored buttes and gullies of the Badlands.
+After a brief introductory meeting amd early dinner, we’ll head into the Badlands for a special photo session with a Native American family, followed by sunset at Burns Basin Overlook for views of the multi-colored buttes and gullies of the Badlands.

 June 7, 2024: We’ll be out early to catch the sunrise and early morning light, starting at Door Trail, where we can hike out into the Badlands.
 From there, we drive the Loop Road to breakfast at Cedar Pass Lodge.
 Returning to Wall, we’ll have an afternoon image review.
 We’ll return to the Badlands for wildlife photography and sunset at White River Valley Overlook.